 Implementing a service mesh on your system involves installing the control plane components, injecting the data plane as a sidecar to each service instance and connecting them to the control plane.
 You can then configure the service mesh behavior from the control plane using policies.
 The platform you choose will determine the exact steps involved.

-When installing on Kubernetes, Kong Mesh automatically creates the data plane entities, whereas on VMs and bare metal deployments the proxy is manually installed alongside each service and registered with the control plane using a YAML definition file.
+When installing on Kubernetes, Kong Mesh automatically creates the data plane entities, whereas on VM and bare metal deployments, the proxy is manually installed alongside each service and registered with the control plane using a YAML definition file.

 To learn more about implementing a service mesh with Kong Mesh, head over to the documentation.